Septic Tank Emptying— Understanding the Sewage Treatment, Costs, & Other Considerations

 The rest of the icky stuff will stay inside the tank, which calls for the need for regular emptying.

+Septic tank emptying needs to be done regularly.
 Choosing not to empty your tanks for a long time can lead to a whole host of problems.
 For instance, it may take longer for your toilets to flush.
 Worse, it might even reach a point where waste backs up!

 If the wrong type of waste ends up in your soakaway, it can pool above ground and you can only imagine how awful the smell it would give off.
 More than just the smell, there is also the possibility that it might pollute the water sources.